Object 4546

 Do you have any questions?
 Give us a call!

-0 27 22 - 93 720The former director's villa "Grundhof" was designed by renowned architect Karl Meckel and is a listed building, making it particularly valuable from a historical and architectural perspective.
-The two-story house with attic and basement offers up to six bedrooms, spacious living rooms, a conservatory, modern bathrooms, a representative entrance area with Solnhofen tiles, a sunken wine cellar, and a spacious, level lawn with a garage and parking spaces—ideal for larger families and lovers of historic architecture.
+0 27 22 - 93 720The former director’s villa “Grundhof” was designed by the renowned architect Karl Meckel and is a listed building, making it particularly valuable from both a historical and architectural perspective.
+The two-story house, featuring an attic and a basement, offers up to six bedrooms, spacious living areas, a sunroom, modern bathrooms, a grand entryway with Solnhofen tiles, a sunken wine cellar, and a spacious, flat lawn with a garage and parking spaces—ideal for larger families and lovers of historic architecture.

 Property no. 4792